YAML configuration

 deploy/<app>/<environment>/deployment.yml.

-Define repeatable SSH-based Django deployment workflows with simple YAML playbooks.
+Define repeatable SSH-based deployment workflows for Django and FastAPI projects with simple YAML playbooks.

 $ pystrano deploy production api